-First class Average mark of 70% or above

-Upper Second class

-Lower Second class

-Average mark between 60% and 69%

-Average mark between 50% and 59%
+First class Average mark of 70% or above Upper Second class Average mark between 60% and 69% Lower Second class Average mark between 50% and 59%

-Average mark between 40% and 49%

 You are entitled to an official transcript which sets out the full record of your results for the whole of your course of study.
 This will be produced by the College in accordance with guidance issued by the University (as the awarding body).
 You should note that you will be refused a transcript if you are in debt to the College for your tuition fees.
 You will be presented with your award certificate and Diploma Supplement at Graduation.